TallKite/linnstrument-firmware/README.md

 *Details: The anchor pad is a specific pad that doesn't change pitch when you change the edo.
 The anchor pad chooser displays the row and column of the current anchor pad.
 For example, "R4C11" (or "4 11" on the LinnStrument 128) means row 4 (from the top) and column 11.
 Tap the blue "R4C11" anywhere and you'll see the normal display with the anchor pad blinking.
 Tap any pad to set it as the new anchor pad.
 This pad beomes the new tonic, and all the note lights will shift accordingly.*

-*Changing the anchor pad shifts the note lights much like transpose lights does, only you can shift by rows as well as columns.
+*Changing the anchor pad shifts the note lights much like Transpose Lights does, only you can shift by rows as well as columns.
 Changing the anchor note transposes by 12edo semitones.
 Changing the anchor cents detunes the entire LinnStrument.
 Like the guitar tuning screen, a midi note is sent when you change either one.*

 Besides transposing via the anchor note, each split can be transposed by edosteps via the Octave/Transpose screen.